Deciding on the best camera for Milky Way photography can be overwhelming.

 Without a doubt, the best cameras for taking photos of the Milky Way are full-frame cameras.
 These cameras are more expensive and are generally aimed at professional and enthusiast photographers.
 They are your best bet if you want to make sure to take top-quality Milky Way photos.

 - Nikon D850 (DSLR): The D850 offers an otherworldly dynamic range.
-It also has one of the strongest bodies and a more efficient battery life, making this probably the best camera for photographing the Milky Way.
+It also has one of the strongest bodies and a super efficient battery life, making this probably the best camera for photographing the Milky Way.
 Pair lens suggested: Sigma 14mm f/1.8 Art DG HSM.

-- Nikon Z7 (Mirrorless): The best Nikon mirrorless camera is a very good camera for Star and Milky Way photography.
+- Nikon Z7 (Mirrorless): The best Nikon mirrorless camera is a very good camera for star and Milky Way photography.
 It’s built with the same sensor and most of the features of the Nikon D850, but the latter is ahead in terms of autofocus and battery life.
 On the other hand, as a mirrorless camera, the Z7 works smoothly at high ISOs.
 Pair lens suggested: NIKKOR Z 14-30mm f/4 S.

 - Sony A7RIII (Mirrorless): Sony’s A7Rs mirrorless series are top cameras for Milky Way photography.
 The A7RIII is all you need to take top-quality Milky Way images, with top autofocus, no noise at high-ISOs, and the best battery life in a mirrorless camera.
 Pair lens suggested: Sony FE 24mm F/1.4 GM.